fahofmeister/cs50x/README.md

 # cs50x

-Repository to save my assignments submitted to HarvardX CS50x Introduction to Computer Science.
+Repository to save my assignments submitted to [HarvardX CS50x Introduction to Computer Science](https://cs50.harvard.edu/x).

+If you are taking (or intends to take it), remember the academic honesty code and **DO NOT COPY ANY OF THE CODES HERE**.
+If you need any help with any assignment, go to the platforms available to submit your questions.

 ## Week 0 - Scratch